With ideas of luck, leprechauns, rainbows, and gold, it's easy to get students excited about St. Patrick's Day.

 Complete St. Patrick's Day-themed activities

-Wixie’s curriculum library includes several pre-made activities that connect to St. Patrick's Day.
-From scratch art, to skip counting, sorting, and creative writing, use these activities to make technology integration easy!
+Wixie’s curriculum library includes several pre-made activity templates that connect to St. Patrick's Day themes.
+From scratch art, to skip counting, sorting, and creative writing, use these templates to make technology integration easy!

 St. Patrick's Day is the perfect time to get your students writing limericks.